Mining for Potent Inhibitors through Artificial Intelligence and Physics: A Unified Methodology for Ligand Based and Structure Based Drug Design: Methods

-The authors thank Greg Merritt, Ian Lumb, and Mike Smith for their generous help in setting up the MicroSoft Azure cloud computing infrastructure and credits for the project.
-The authors thank the National Institutes of Health for support under Grant No 5U01GM121667.
-This work was also supported in part by the C3.ai Digital Transformation Institute.
-This research used Microsoft Azure through C3.ai DTI award, and also computational resources of the National Energy Research Scientific Computing Center, a DOE Office of Science User Facility supported by the Office of Science of the U.S. Department of Energy under Contract No. DE-AC02-05CH11231. \end{acknowledgement}
+\begin{acknowledgement} This work was supported by National Institute of Allergy and Infectious Disease grant U19-AI171954.
+This research used computational resources of the National Energy Research Scientific Computing, a DOE Office of Science User Facility supported by the Office of Science of the U.S. Department of Energy under Contract No. DE-AC02-05CH11231. \end{acknowledgement}